falcosecurity/falco/proposals/20231220-features-adoption-and-deprecation.md

 - Elements that affect the way rules are triggered.

 However, any change related to the rule's output when triggered (i.e., the alert) is out of scope for this area (see next section).

+Note that this area does not include changes related to the ruleset files.
+Ruleset distributions follow their own [Rules Maturity Framework](https://github.com/falcosecurity/rules/blob/main/CONTRIBUTING.md#rules-maturity-framework) policies.

 ### Outputs/Alerts Area